Travelers interested in luxury lodgings can check in for the

 The company has doubled its properties in New York City.
 While

-nearly 80% of the company's revenues come from the US,
+more than 80% of the company's revenues have traditionally come

 As part of its international strategy, Hyatt is focusing on